nebari-dev/nebari-mlflow-plugin/README.md

 - [License](#license)

 ## Introduction
-This MLflow extension is designed to integrate into Nebari deployments utilizing the AWS provider.
+This MLflow extension currently only supports Azure Nebari deployments, but aims to integrate into Nebari deployments utilizing the Azure, AWS, GCP, and DO providers.
 It provides a robust, collaborative environment for AI/ML professionals to manage experiments, track metrics, and deploy models.

 ### Features
 **Centralized Artifact Repository**: Store and manage all your metrics, parameters, and artifacts in a single location, accessible across the multi-tenant platform.